 Alcohol-induced skin reactions can stem from a genetic inability of the body to process alcohol properly.
 This inability is especially common in people with East Asian ancestry, who may experience extreme redness and warmth in the skin after consuming even small amounts of alcohol.

 Drinking alcohol with certain drugs, including antibiotics, can cause drug interactions resulting in uncomfortable skin reactions, especially flushing.
 One common antibiotic medication, metronidazole, is especially associated with this kind of reaction when used with alcohol.
-This reaction is called a disulfiram reaction and often causes nausea, vomiting, headaches and stomach pain in addition to the skin flushing.
+This reaction is called a disulfiram-like reaction and often causes nausea, vomiting, headaches and stomach pain in addition to the skin flushing.